 2. Determine Which Type of Attorney You Need

 Having a one-size-fits-all attorney on standby is not necessarily a bad thing.
 However, when you need someone with a certain set of skills and experience to represent your business during litigation procedures, you’ll want a specialist who is familiar with industry-specific processes and requirements.
 Thus, other than keeping an eye out for awards and other accolades, determining which type of attorney you should have on-call will be the second most important factor to consider.
+When it comes to legal issues related to employment, hiring the best employment lawyer NYC would be very beneficial in representing your business and they can also guide you on how to prevent future lawsuits.

 3. Look for an Attorney that Specializes in Your Niche